Get

 Severe oral disease is a probable cause.
 This includes conditions like osteomyelitis and cancer 3.
 Osteomyelitis means inflammation of bone tissue and in cats is usually caused by bacterial infection.
 These two conditions may put your cat at a higher risk of a jaw fracture.

 Elderly cats are more likely to experience pathological fractures than younger cats, but it is still a possibility for any cat.
-If you aren’t aware of any injury your cat has sustained by still suspect that they may have a jaw fracture, do not hesitate to reach out to your vet.
+If you aren’t aware of any injury your cat has sustained by still suspect that they may have a jaw fracture, do not hesitate to reach out to a vet.

 Diagnosis and Treatment of a Broken Jaw

-Your vet will examine your cat, particularly the oral cavities, jaw bones, and other related features.
+The vet will examine your cat, particularly the oral cavities, jaw bones, and other related features.
 Your cat will likely be given an x-ray to see the bones and internal structures.

 Most likely, surgery will be required to fix the fracture.
 Various surgical operations may be preferable, depending on the type and severity of the fracture.
 Painkillers and antibiotics will likely be prescribed post-surgery.